Texas Reskilling Support Fund Grant Program

 Retroactive to September 1, 2021

-THECB has made a set of modifications to Rounds 1 and 2 of the Texas Reskilling Support Fund Grant Program that were effective from September 1, 2021.
-An informational webinar was held for grantees on October 14 and may be accessed at the link below.
+THECB made a set of modifications to Rounds 1 and 2 of the Texas Reskilling Support Fund Grant Program that were effective from September 1, 2021.
+An informational webinar was held for grantees on October 14.
 These modifications were incorporated in the Reskilling Round 3 competition.

 Extension of the Grant Period and New Reporting Schedule

-Both Round 1 and Round 2 grantees will have a deadline of September 30, 2022, to expend Reskilling grant funds.
-Due to that seven month grant period extension, a revised schedule for student/program and expenditure reports to THECB will be in place.
+Both Round 1 and Round 2 grantees had a deadline of September 30, 2022, to expend Reskilling Grant funds.
+Due to that seven-month grant period extension, a revised schedule for student/program and expenditure reports to THECB were put in place

 Revision of Student Eligibility Requirement

-The requirement that students be “near completion” to a credential to be eligible for financial support is removed.
+The requirement that students be “near completion” to a credential to be eligible for financial support was removed from student eligibility requirements.

 Expansion of Eligible Credential Programs

-Academic degree programs that are now eligible to be selected as eligible high value credentials include post-Baccalaureate, Masters, Doctoral and Post-Doctoral level programs.
-These programs must represent high value to students in terms of their occupational pathways following credential completion.
+Academic degree programs that were now eligible to be selected as eligible high value credentials included post-baccalaureate, master’s, doctoral, and postdoctoral level programs.
+These programs were required to represent high value to students in terms of their occupational pathways following credential completion.

-The first round of awards under the Texas Reskilling Support Fund Grant Program was announced in January 2021.
-Through a competitive Request for Applications (RFA) process, forty applicants representing forty-nine institutions were selected.
-In early 2021 a second round of the competitive RFA process for Reskilling Grants was held.
-In March 2021 THECB announced an additional twenty-five awards to thirty-one institutions.
+The first round of awards under the Texas Reskilling Support Fund Grant Program were announced in January 2021.
+Through a competitive Request for Applications (RFA) process, 40 applicants representing 49 institutions were selected.
+In March 2021, a second round of the competitive RFA process for Reskilling Grants was held resulting in 25 awards to 31 institutions.
+In January 2022 THECB announced an additional 17 awards to 22 institutions

 Grantee Resources